miguelmartin75/anax/README.md

 # What's an Entity System?

 An entity system, or entity component system is a pattern for building complex extensible projects (typically games).
-It seperates funcality into three major parts: components, systems and entities.
+It separates functionality into three major parts: components, systems and entities.
 Where entities are used to describe an object within the game, components are used to store data for the entities to describe them, and systems are used to contain game logic.

 You can read about them further [here](https://github.com/miguelmartin75/anax/wiki/What-is-an-Entity-System%3F).